altocodenl/cell/readme.md

 ## Development notes

+### 2025-11-04

+          - c @ put v ned 1 a A C
+                          2 b B D
+                      quinella 1 a
+                               2 b
+                      ref @ ned @ quinella

+          - c @ ref
+            r = A C
+              @ ned = 1 a
+                      2 b
+                    @ quinella

+An alternative way to specify this would be to expect this:

+              @ ref
+              = A C
+                B D
+              @ ned = 1 a
+                      2 b
+                    @ quinella

+But, for now, we don't need this multireference.
+It even seems that it's better to just implement multireference as a loop.
+Time will tell.
+We go with the above for now.

+A mystery for the next session: how did we just go 5-10x slower when running the test suite?
+Is it really those regexes?

 ### 2025-11-03

 When we make http requests, we can have a section of the dataspace dedicated to calls that are in flight.
 So, your variable references that part of the dataspace that is in flight.
 When the request ends, the result is put there and then it propagates to your variable.